Letras de Ponce: Construction and design

-The letters are built of "marine steel", also known as corteen, the same material used in the construction of ships.
+The letters are built of "marine steel", also known as Cor-Ten, the same material used in the construction of ships.
 Each letter measures 20 feet high by 18 feet wide by 12 feet deep.
 Together they span an area of half a kilometer.
 The breadth of the letters is intended to symbolize the extension of the city of Ponce, "heightening Ponce's urban identity and raising it to its territorial extension."
 The letters cost US$430,000.
 Its design, manufacture and suiting all were done in Puerto Rico.

-Carlos Rivera Villafañe
+Carlos A. Rivera Villafañe

-Carlos Rivera Villafañe was born in Ponce in 1966.
+Carlos A. Rivera Villafañe was born in Ponce in 1966.
 He graduated from the Escuela de Artes Graficas de Puerto Rico in San Juan, Puerto Rico with a bachelor's degree in 1989.
 In addition to the Letras de Ponce, Rivera Villafañe has works in San Juan, Madrid, Lima, Havana, Cuenca, Slovenia, Yugoslavia, New York City, and Miami.